RogueScholar/libretro-docs/docs/library/easyrpg.md

 ### RTP files

 You must download the RTP2000 and RTP2003 from [here](https://www.rpgmakerweb.com/run-time-package).
 They are exe/zip files but can be extracted with e.g. 7zip.
 Create a `rtp` folder in the `system` folder of the frontend.
-Put the extracted data from the RTP2000 "rtp/2000" and the extracted data from the RTP2003 in "rtp/2003".
+Put the extracted data from the RTP2000 in "rtp/2000" and the extracted data from the RTP2003 in "rtp/2003".

 |   |   |   |   |   |
 |---|---|---|---|---|